devops329/devops/instruction/grafanaAnnotations/grafanaAnnotations.md

 ## ☑ Assignment

-Now that you know how to add annotations, your assignment is to add annotations your CI workflows.
+Now that you know how to add annotations, your assignment is to add annotation generation your CI workflows.
 You will need to add a new secret to GitHub Actions that represents your Grafana service access token.
 Name this `GRAFANA_ACCESS_TOKEN`.
 Then add something similar to the following to your workflow.
 This assumes that you have a version number assigned to an environment variable named `version`.
 Replace the Grafana hostname, dashboard ID, and panel ID with your values.

 ```yml
 - name: Annotate deployment in Grafana